Affordable Housing (also known as Inclusionary Housing)

 Who Lives in Affordable Housing in Davidson?

-A number of elderly residents are unable to afford the skyrocketing price of homes in Davidson.
-In addition, persons who work in Davidson with jobs that pay low-to-moderate wages..
+Some elderly residents are unable to afford the skyrocketing price of homes in Davidson as well as people who work at jobs that pay low-to-moderate wages.
 Examples include:

 - Fire fighters

 - Retail sales clerks

 - Mail carriers